gvonkoss/gvonkoss.com/src/about/origami.md

 clear, open communication.
 We maintained template-agnostic components and a number of different services to power customer products in a visual and performant way.
-In addition to that, it was especially important that our components were all compliant with
+In addition to that, it was legislatively important that our components were all compliant with
 <a href="https://www.w3.org/WAI/standards-guidelines/wcag/" target="_blank" rel="noopener noreferrer">WCAG</a>, so
-there was a strong focus on correct semantical and accessible implementation of our components.
+there was a strong focus on correct semantical and accessible implementation.

 Some of the primary focus points were improving our documentation, simplifiying our components